Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Introduction

-The soliton minimizes the value of the Hamiltonian energy functional amongst all finite energy configurations which satisfy these boundary conditions.
-However, the soliton is not unique due to translation invariance: the set of energy minimizers is \(\{(\Phi_S(\,\cdot\,-\xi),0)\}_{\xi\in\smr}\,. \) The energy of an energy minimizer equals the minimum value of \(H \) on the set of finite energy configurations verifying \eqref{abv}; this minimum value is the classical rest mass of the soliton, given by
+and \(\Phi_S\) minimizes the value of the Hamiltonian energy functional amongst all finite energy configurations which satisfy these boundary conditions.
+However, the soliton is not unique due to the action of the translation group: the set of energy minimizers is \(\{(\Phi_S(\,\cdot\,-\xi),0)\}_{\xi\in\smr}\,. \) The energy of an energy minimizer equals the minimum value of \(H \) on the set of finite energy configurations verifying \eqref{abv}; this minimum value is the classical rest mass of the soliton, given by

 Expanding around the soliton leads to the Hamiltonian

 This Hamiltonian describes fluctuations around the basic soliton, centered at the origin.
 These fluctuations are determined infinitesimally by the linearized operator \(K=-\partial_x^2+4m^2-6m^2\ssmx\).
 As discussed below, this operator has a one dimesional kernel which reflects the fact that physically the soliton is able to move along the orbit of the translation group without any ``energetic cost'', i.e. dynamically the parameter \(\xi=\xi(t) \) becomes time-dependent, and one studies solutions of the form Now Lorentz invariance implies the existence of exact solutions of the classical equations of motion \eqref{ceom} of the form \(\Phi_S\bigl(\frac{x-ut-x_0}{\sqrt{1-u^2}}\bigr) \), in which the soliton moves along a straight line.
 More importantly for present purposes, this behaviour is actually stable generic behaviour in the low energy limit, and the dynamics can be approximated on appropriate time scales (in the \(H^1\times L^2\) norm) by the Newtonian equation of motion for a freely moving particle of mass \(\scm_{cl} \), i.e.,